HISTORY OF FLAG DAY

-For over a century, the story didn’t get much press play after a few initial newspaper publishings between 1787 and 1803, not even during the American Civil War… until McHenry’s journal was published publicly in 1906.
-Ironically, it was subsequently used in a publication against the electing Franklin D. Roosevelt for a third term.
+The story didn’t get much press play for over a century after a few initial newspaper publishings between 1787 and 1803, not even during the American Civil War… until McHenry’s journal was published publicly in 1906.
+Ironically, it was subsequently used in a publication against electing Franklin D. Roosevelt for a third term.

 But that’s not the end of the story.
 James McHenry, writing during the presidency of Thomas Jefferson some 16 years after the initial publication in 1787, expanded on the story:

 Franklin: “A republic, Madam — if you can keep it.”

 Franklin: “Because the people, on tasting the dish, are always disposed to eat more of it than does them good.”